 - 1.4.28 Do not offer women flavoxate, propantheline or imipramine to treat urinary incontinence or overactive bladder.
-[2013] - 1.4.29 Do not offer oxybutynin (immediate release) to older women who may be at higher risk of a sudden deterioration in their physical or mental health.[2013, amended 2019] - 1.4.30 Offer the anticholinergic medicine with the lowest acquisition cost to treat overactive bladder or mixed urinary incontinence in women.
-[2019] - 1.4.31 If the first medicine for overactive bladder or mixed urinary incontinence is not effective or well-tolerated, offer another medicine with a low acquisition cost (see additional information).
-[2013] - 1.4.32 Offer a transdermal overactive bladder treatment to women unable to tolerate oral medicines.
-[2013] - 1.4.33 For guidance on mirabegron, see the NICE technology appraisal guidance on mirabegron for treating symptoms of overactive bladder.
+[2013] - 1.4.29 Do not offer oxybutynin (immediate release) to older women who may be at higher risk of a sudden deterioration in their physical or mental health.
+[2013, amended 2019]

+- 1.4.30 Offer an anticholinergic medicine to treat overactive bladder or mixed urinary incontinence in women, using the one with the lowest acquisition cost.
+[2019] - 1.4.31 If the first anticholinergic medicine tried for overactive bladder or mixed urinary incontinence is not effective or well-tolerated, offer another anticholinergic medicine with a low acquisition cost (see additional information).
+[2013] - 1.4.32 For beta-3-adrenoceptor agonists recommended as options in NICE technology appraisal guidance for treating the symptoms of overactive bladder if antimuscarinics (anticholinergics) are not suitable, do not work well enough or have unacceptable side effects, see the guidance on: - vibegron (TA999, 2024) - mirabegron (TA290, 2013). - 1.4.33 Offer a transdermal overactive bladder treatment to women unable to tolerate oral medicines.
 [2013] - 1.4.34 The use of desmopressin may be considered specifically to reduce nocturia in women with urinary incontinence or overactive bladder who find it a troublesome symptom.
 Use particular caution in women with cystic fibrosis and avoid in those over 65 years with cardiovascular disease or hypertension.
 [2013] - 1.4.35 Do not use duloxetine as a first-line treatment for women with predominant stress urinary incontinence.
 Do not routinely offer duloxetine as a second-line treatment for women with stress urinary incontinence, although it may be offered as second-line therapy if women prefer pharmacological to surgical treatment or are not suitable for surgical treatment.
 If duloxetine is prescribed, counsel women about its adverse effects.
 [2006]